unknownproperty/unknownproperty/README.md

  * English B2

 -------------------------
-#### I'm open for cooperation and always do't mind working on an interesting project
+#### I'm open to cooperation and always dont mind working on an interesting project
 -------------------------

 #### 💬 You can find me here: